 *Sweet and Bitter almonds: Usually sold in mixture of both of these almonds.
 It helps to eliminate phlegm and reduce coughing as well as nourishing lungs.
 Many claimed that it helps to improve good complexion, too.

-Just to summarize briefly, the overall flavor of this soup was rich, but not over-whelming.
-For having so many elements in this soup, it was filled with nutrients, and the taste wouldn’t go wrong for no reason.
+Just to summarize, the overall flavor of this soup was rich, but not over-powering.
+For having so many elements in this soup, it was filled with nutrients, and its taste wouldn’t go wrong for no reason.
 The radishes added in it, flavored the soup with plenty of natural sweetness, made it so likeable even to the children.
-I cooked this, more as nourishment, for the health of complexion, too.
+I cooked this, more as nourishment, for the health of my complexion, too.

 1 piece of pork pancreas, thickly sliced, gently scoured with pinch of salt and slightly blanched with boiled water